EU ministers to discuss suspending dialogue with Israel – DW – 11/18/2024

 EU ministers to discuss suspending dialogue with IsraelNovember 18, 2024

-European Union foreign ministers meeting in Brussels on Monday will discuss pausing the bloc's diplomatic dialogue with Israel, as proposed by foreign policy chief Josep Borrell.
+European Union foreign ministers meeting in Brussels on Monday are set to discuss pausing the bloc's diplomatic dialogue with Israel, as proposed by foreign policy chief Josep Borrell.

 Ahead of the meeting, Borrell said such a move would aim to put pressure on the Israeli government after it had ignored several pleas to adhere to international law in the war in the Gaza Strip.